 Using the information on the 'Childcare Grant Application Form' (CCG1) form, the weekly childcare costs for term-time weeks and non-term-time weeks are entered, along with any exceptions to these standard amounts.
-SLC's system will first apply a pro-rating to any amounts falling in non-Monday to Sunday weeks in the first and last weeks of the academic year.
+The Student Loans Company Limited's (SLC's) assessment system will first apply a pro-rating to any amounts falling in non-Monday to Sunday weeks in the first and last weeks of the academic year.
 Where the amounts are entered as exceptions, pro-rating will not be applied.
 SLC's system will then apply the 85% calculation.
-There is a facility to override the automatic assessment of CCG should this be deemed appropriate.
+There is a facility to override the automatic assessment of Childcare Grant (CCG) should this be deemed appropriate.
 Any manual override of the automatic CCG assessment should be fully explained on the system notes to assist other staff when dealing with student enquiries.